 This is an idea proposed in 2024 as a Cambridge Computer Science PhD topic, and is currently being worked on by Onkar Gulati.
-It is supervised by Sadiq Jaffer, Anil Madhavapeddy and David A Coomes as part of my Remote Sensing of Nature project.
+It is supervised by Sadiq Jaffer, Anil Madhavapeddy and David A Coomes as part of the Remote Sensing of Nature project.

 Self-supervised learning (SSL) represents a shift in machine learning that enables versatile pretrained models to leverage the complex relationships present in dense–oftentimes multispectral and multimodal–remote sensing data.
 This in turn can accelerate how we address sophisticated downstream geospatial tasks for which current methodologies prove insufficient, ranging from land cover classification to urban building segmentation to crop yield measurement and wildfire forecasting.